Americans for Prosperity: Background, founding, and growth

 Americans for Prosperity was founded in 2004 when internal rivalries caused a split in the conservative political advocacy group Citizens for a Sound Economy (CSE), creating Americans for Prosperity and FreedomWorks.
 AFP's founding was funded by businessmen and philanthropist brothers David H. Koch and Charles Koch, of Koch Industries.
 The Americans for Prosperity Foundation is the Koch brothers' primary political advocacy group.
 According to a spokesperson from Koch Industries, the Koch companies do not direct the activities of AFP.

 AFP's original stated mission was "educating citizens about economic policy and mobilizing citizens as advocates in the public policy process".
 Its current stated mission is "to mobilize citizens to advocate for policies that cut red tape and increase opportunity, put the brakes on government overspending, and get the economy working for hard workers – not special interests".
 It is focused on "fiscal responsibility," and in particular on cutting taxes, reducing regulation of business, and limiting the power of the courts.
 According to FactCheck.org, "AFP seeks to support free markets and entrepreneurship by advocating lower taxes and limited government spending and regulation."
 Its leaders view the organization as a counterbalance to the progressive movement's unions and activist organizations.
 According to NBC News, The New York Times and others, some of AFP's policy positions align with the business interests of the Koch brothers and Koch Industries, including its support for rescinding energy regulations and environmental restrictions; expanding domestic energy production; lowering taxes; and reducing government spending, especially Social Security, Medicare, and Medicaid.

 From 2004 to 2007, AFP was led by Nancy Pfotenhauer.
 In 2005, the Kochs hired political strategist Tim Phillips to work at AFP.

 AFP had a staff of 116 employees in September 2012, and the next year it had chapters in 34 states and reported a membership of 2.3 million.
 In June 2014, it had 240 employees in 32 states.
 AFP has been active in national, state, and local elections.
 AFP registered to lobby in 2014.
 According to FactCheck.org, by 2011, AFP had "emerged as one of the most influential conservative issue advocacy groups on the national and state political scene".
 The Los Angeles Times said AFP performed roles typical of national and state political parties.
 ABC News said in August 2014 that AFP was "poised to be the most influential conservative group in the nation this year, and among the most influential and heaviest spending across the political spectrum this year and into the looming presidential race".

-As of mid-September 2018, AFP has become one of just 15 groups which account for three-quarters of the anonymous cash; following the 2010, Citizens United v.
-FEC decision by the U.S. Supreme Court, which paved the way for dark money to flow into U.S. elections.
+As of mid-September 2018, AFP has become one of just 15 groups that account for three-quarters of the anonymous cash following the 2010 Supreme Court decision Citizens United v.
+FEC, which paved the way for dark money to flow into U.S. elections.

 In 2023 in Wyoming, Tyler Lindholm formed the 36th state chapter of Americans for Prosperity.